call-learning/H5P.SoftSkills.H5P/README.md

 Note also the use of .h5pignore for development purpose (this will help not to copy all the files from node_modules folder for example in drupal development mode).

-## TODO

-* Use a library for react dependency (an updated version of https://github.com/h5p/h5p-react)